Aged Cheese (Parmesan) - Developing

 Complexity Analysis

-In our recursive implementation, we use slicing to create the subproblems.
+However, in our implementation, we use slicing to create these subproblems.
 For example, name[1:] creates a new string without the first character.
-Because strings in python are inmutable, the slicing operation takes O(n) time, where n is the length of the string being sliced.
-Since we perform slicing at each level of recursion, and in the worst case we could have a recursion depth of O(n) (when we take one letter at a time), the overall complexity of this approach could be O(n^2) due to slicing.
+Because strings in Python are immutable, the slicing operation takes O(n)\mathcal{O}(n) time, where nn is the length of the string being sliced.

 References